ranveeraggarwal/advent-of-code-2021-kotlin/README.md

 # aoc-21-kotlin

+**Disclaimer**: I've never written Kotlin before this and will be going along learning from the documentation and other peoples' solutions as I go alone.
+I guess that's the point of AoC.

 Welcome to the Advent of Code[^aoc] Kotlin project created by [ranveeraggarwal][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

 In this repository, ranveeraggarwal is about to provide solutions for the puzzles using [Kotlin][kotlin] language.